This indispensable book includes:

-Interestingly, there is some research now that shows eating too little Vitamin K can have the same effect on one's INR as eating too much or being inconsistent.
+There is some research now that shows eating too little Vitamin K can have the same effect on one's INR as eating too much or being inconsistent.
 By having a similar amount of Vitamin K in the salad he eats each day, your husband may have contributed to his INR being so stable.

 I would not change your husband's diet if his INR remains stable.

 Thanks for writing,